Biography. Citations, CV and selected exhibitions.

 2016 Salerno, Italy.
 Museum of Modern Art.Simon Fletcher, Spirtual Landscapes Retrospective Exhibition of paintings from the Ravello Archive of Contemporary Art.
 Catalogue 102 pages, 69 illustrations in colour, full biography and foreword by Masimo Bignardi, Universities of Salerno and Urbino.
 Texts by Pasquale Ruocco and Luca Mansueto.
 ISBN 978-88-7554-103-3.

 2017 Messums Wiltshire, A Wessex Scene.
 2 December until 8 February 2018.
 Three paintings selected for this mixed exhibition curated by Catherine Milner including works by John Piper, J Craxton, David Inshaw, Norman Ackroyd, etc

 A full list of exhibitions, articles and publications is available on request.
 Simon Fletcher regularly holds seminars in drawing, pastel and watercolour.

-The painter's works are published as reproductions and cards by Bridgeman, London.
+The painter's works are published as reproductions by Bridgeman, London.